jwechrs/virtual-rd/index.markdown

 VR desktop for VNC users.
 With VNC server of your choice, you can see the screen, control the pointer and page scrolling.

+## Release note
+- Added VNC connection history feature.
+- **NOTE** This feature is still buggy and may not be secure enough.
+Use at your own risk, particularly for "remember password" feature.

 [Download from SideQuest](https://sidequestvr.com/app/1123/vrd){: .btn .btn-blue}

 <img src="demo1.png" class="img-fluid" alt="Demo sample image"/>

 <!-- <div class="col-md-12 p-3 release-note-background"> -->
 <!--     <p class="col-md-12 release-note-header"> Release note (v0.2.1)</p> -->